 Then you’re going to need broadband

-Here’s why broadband is a must-have
+Here’s why broadband is a must-have for modern gaming:

 You like to download games directly.
 You don’t even have to leave the house.
 Just press the button and the download begins.